espoirMur/espoir.github.io-old/_posts/2018-06-21-Adding-nginx-to-serve-applications-in-production.md

 for the docker and nginx i head about the reverse proxy thing .

-found this recent question I'm sure it give the answer to my problem.
+Found [this](https://stackoverflow.com/q/51009692/4683950) recent question, I'm sure it give the answer to my problem.

 __For those that weren't aware, whenever you use docker-compose up, it automatically creates a default docker network if you don't specify any in the docker-compose.yaml.
 Docker containers in the same network automatically get a DNS entry created for the container name.
 That means you can access the other containers in the network using something like http://mycontainername:8080.__